Zermil/disasterisation/README.md

 # DisasteRisation

-Small program to learn more about rasterization and maybe vector graphics while I'm at it.
+Small program to learn more about rasterisation and maybe vector graphics while I'm at it.
 Made with the help of [SDL2](https://www.libsdl.org/)

 ### Compile/Build